 The number of people reaching out for services at LCI continues to be high — with our community experiencing mounting anxieties and losses during this global health crisis.
 As many people seek counseling support, we regret that we cannot hold a time spot for current clients who opt out of telehealth.
 We want you to have your regular session so you can continue the progress you started — and so you are well prepared to face the challenges ahead, whatever they might be.

 If you are hesitant to try telehealth we encourage you to try at least one session to see what it’s like.
-Your therapist would be happy to provide a free 5-minute video meet-up to show you what to expect.

 Have telehealth therapy sessions been proven to be effective?